Experts & readers debate physical discipline

 (page 1 of 2)

-Corporal punishment has been the subject of renewed debate since NFL star Adrian Peterson made headlines last fall, when he was arrested following an incident during which he struck his son with a switch.
+Corporal punishment was the subject of renewed debate in 2014 when NFL star Adrian Peterson made headlines after he was arrested following an incident during which he struck his son with a switch.
 Peterson claimed he didn’t do anything wrong and that he was disciplining his son just as he had been disciplined as a boy in East Texas.
 Peterson left the 4-year-old with cuts and bruises on his legs, back and buttocks.

 “People have very strong feelings on this subject,” says Bahira Trask, PhD, professor of human development & family studies at the University of Delaware.
 “As a rule, the majority of Americans believe in some form of corporal punishment, spanking or more.”
 One recent study found that 70 percent of parents say they spank their children.
 Though upper middle class parents tend not to use corporal punishment, it is a misconception that only minorities spank, Trask says.